dthpham/sminterpolate/README.md

 ##Setup

 After installing the package, you still need to install at least one vendor-specific implementation of OpenCL that supports your hardware.
+No setup is necessary on OS X because support is provided by default.
 See [Suggested OpenCL Packages](https://github.com/dthpham/butterflow/wiki/Suggested-OpenCL-Packages) for some options.